Shadabbbb/logo-clone/README.md

 2. extract all the files from logo-clone folder.
 3.open all the files in vs code or import all the filesin any other your favorite IDE.
 4.Run with Live server.
-you may able to see the frontend page of logo-maker-clone.
+5.you may able to see the frontend page of logo-maker-clone.